ZuchaoWang/learn-berkeley-cs188sp24/README.md

 #### `SearchAgent` class

 This is the pacman agent in question 1 defined in `search.py`.
 Its `registerInitialState` method determines all actions before any action is taken.
 It uses the search algorithms implemented in `search.py` file to find a path to the goal, and store the actions in `self.actions` list.
 Then its `getAction` method simply returns the next action from `self.actions` list.
 The current action is tracked by `self.actionIndex` attribute.

+#### `PositionSearchProblem` class

+This is the input to the search algorithms used by `SearchAgent`.
+It assumes there is only one agent (one pacman, no ghost), and one single food to reach.